Research the Building Blocks of Living Organisms

 - Advanced topics in genetics and genomics, including prokaryotic and eukaryotic DNA replication and repair

-ll students in the program also have the opportunity to complete their culminating capstone project.
-Within the project, they are able to create original work, discuss and write on current topics in their field, and prepare an extensive scientific report that synthesizes program knowledge.
-Students are encouraged to pursue their passion by exploring timely and relevant topics in their area of interest and participate in experiential innovation projects.
+You will complete a capstone project with the goal of showcasing your progress made within the program and your understanding of the curriculum taught.
+Within the project, you will be expected to create original work, discuss and write on current topics in the field and prepare an extensive scientific report that synthesizes field-specific information.
+GCU encourages you to pursue your passion by exploring timely and relevant topics in your area of interest and by participating in experiential innovation projects.

-Job titles related to this degree include the following:
+Job titles that may be related to this degree can include the following (please note that some jobs may require additional education):

-Some graduates may opt for a different path and pursue a career in science writing, science policy or medical illustration.
-Earn your BS in Molecular and Cellular Biology degree from GCU and become part of the scientific revolution working to cure life-threatening diseases, find an answer to the energy crisis or solve world hunger through scientific innovations.
+Earn your BS in Molecular and Cellular Biology degree from GCU and become part of the scientific revolution working on various breakthrough ideas, such as curing life-threatening diseases, finding an answer to the energy crisis or solving world hunger through scientific innovations.
+Fill out the form on this page to learn more about our biology degree programs.

 General Education Requirements